mikegleen/modes/doc/source/configuration.rst

 -----

    Select an object if the element exists, even if the text is empty.
-   If the **required:** statement is included, a warning message is issued.
+   If the :ref:`required` statement is included, a warning message is issued.

 .. _cmd_ifnotelt: